 The Leicester Ageing Together partnership has been working since October 2015 to reduce isolation and loneliness in older people in Leicester.
-So far we have reached almost 6,000 older people.
+So far we have reached over 6,000 older people.

 Of the 6,000 older people reached through Leicester Ageing Together (LAT) nearly half are aged 80+.
 The programme has recruited over 1,300 volunteers, as well as funding over £1.5 million of local jobs.